 After William’s death, his younger brother John took over the running of the Thomson store, operating as John Thomson & Co.
 John died suddenly in 1894 and James Brake (see obituary below), brother of John Thomson’s wife Martha, took over the store’s management.
 Thomsons as it was locally known, operated in Gray Street until the early 1980s.
 The building remains today as a shopping centre and the façade was recently restored.
 The photo below was taken prior to the restoration.

-McLEOD, Alexander Magnus – Died 19 July 1910 at West Melbourne.
-Alexander McLeod was born near Elaine, Victoria in 1846, a son of John Norman McLeod and Agnes Paterson.
+MacLEOD, Alexander Magnus – Died 19 July 1910 at West Melbourne.
+Alexander MacLeod was born near Elaine, Victoria in 1846, a son of John Norman MacLeod and Agnes Paterson.
 He went to school in Portland and Scotch College and then worked in a Portland bank.
 Later, Alexander became the Deputy Chief Inspector of Stock in South Australia.

 During his time in the district, Alexander was associated with the construction of the Merino Butter Factory, a cooperative close to Talisker.
 In 1910, Alexander and Caroline were visiting Melbourne and in residence at the Menzies Hotel.
 It was there on 19 July 1910, Alexander died suddenly from a heart attack.
 He was buried in Melbourne and Caroline returned to Talisker where she died four years later.